 GREEN SUPERFOOD POWDERS

 Another truly awesome and very easy way to ensure you are getting top quality food derived nutrients is through green superfood powders.
-I don’t know how I ever lived without these before I discovered them, as they just make so much of a difference to my health and vitality in every way possible that I need to drive home their importance.
+I don’t know how I ever lived without these before I discovered them as they just make so much of a difference to my health and vitality that I feel I need to drive home their importance.